 I don’t choose to be mined for the benefit of the 1%.
 I prefer to be part of that one thing which frightens the 1%: us, the people, united.

 The Democrats are right to want us and the 1% is right to fear us.
-We have become a force.
+We have made ourselves a force.
 And unbridled forces threaten the status quo.
 So the powerful will try to absorb us.

 As this race winds down, we have to vote our convictions.
 We have to show our resolve even when defeat is imminent — especially when defeat is imminent.